NdV66/rpg-token-maker/README.md

 # Getting Started with RPG Token Maker
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This project allows you to create an RPG token from your own image.

+This is only my MVP/POC project, so go easy with me.
+I've been just trying to use some new technologies and logic.
+This app doesn't work with mobile or touch screens.

 # Run locally
 ## Requirements